 Cornelius Fichtner: Okay, but you are not only supporting companies because you are also very publicly available.
 You have a project management blog.
-Here is the project management podcast from Germany.
-The www.pm-podcast.de and the pm-templates.de [2019 Update: the template website is no longer available, so we removed the link].
+Here is the project management podcast from Germany: The www.pm-podcast.de and the pm-templates.de [Update: both websties are no longer available, so we removed the links].
 I think this one is yours, right, the www.pjmb.wordpress.com?

 Above are the first few pages of the transcript.
 The complete PDF transcript is available to Premium subscribers only.

 - Last updated on .